valkiriaspell/valkiriaspell/README.md

-- 👋 Hi, I’m @valkiriaspell
+- 👋 Hi, I’m @valkiriaspell, I am a digital designer and wev developer.
-- 👀 I’m interested in programming, digital art, 3d modelating, video editing
+- 👀 I’m interested in digital art, 3d modelating, video editing, web design.
-- 🌱 I’m currently learning to program
+- 🌱 I’m about to finish the full stack developer career at https://www.soyhenry.com/
 - 💞️ I’m looking to collaborate on any kind of original projects where I could be useful.
+Always hoping to learn more.
 - 📫 How to reach me ... valsalerno93@gmail.com

 <!---